fossasia/visdom/README.md

 Additional parameters are defined below.

-Right now two callback events are supported:
+Right now three callback events are supported:

 1. `Close` - Triggers when a window is closed.
 Returns a dict with only the aforementioned fields.
 2. `KeyPress` - Triggers when a key is pressed.
 Contains additional parameters:
     - `key` - A string representation of the key pressed (applying state modifiers such as SHIFT)
     - `key_code` - The javascript event keycode for the pressed key (no modifiers)
+3. `PropertyUpdate` - Triggers when a property is updated in Property pane
+    - `propertyId` - Position in properties list
+    - `value` - New property value

 ### Environments
 <p align="center"><img align="center" src="https://user-images.githubusercontent.com/1276867/34618198-fc63976c-f20b-11e7-9c0d-060132fdb37e.png" width="300" /></p>